Aykahshi/joker_state/README.md

 #### JokerTrap

-Automatically dispose controllers when a widget is removed from the tree:
+Automatically dispose controllers when a widget is removed:

 ```dart
 // Single controller